 Some types of diagnostic work with select agents is exempt from full federal registration, but restrictions apply.
 Please contact the Biosafety Office to discuss diagnostic work or work with non-confirmed specimens.

 Select agent toxins do not require full federal registration if the amount under the control of a principal investigator, veterinarian or treating physician does not exceed, at any time, the amounts listed in the Permissible Toxin Amounts on the Select Agent website.
-The use of these toxins must still be registered with the Biosafety Office using the Gator TRACS Biohazard Project Registration (link).
+The use of these toxins must still be registered with the Biosafety Office using the Gator TRACS Biohazard Project Registration module.

 Specific avenues of research involving select agents may be subject to The United States Government Policy for Institutional Oversight of Life Sciences Dual Use Research of Concern.
 For more information regarding Dual Use Research of Concern (DURC) at UF, please click here.